 Name of course SOFT AND TRANSFERABLE SKILLS

 Code of course

 University

 Faculty

-GENERAL INFORMATION
+GENERA AL INFORMATION

 Degree level Master degree

-Year of study 1 Semester 1
+Year of study Semester 1

-Language required for the This course addresses transferable skills that will help students become successful not only in the university environment but also in their professional lives.
+Subject of study Language required for course This course addresses transferable skills that will help students become successful not only in the university environment but also in their professional lives.
 The course is delivered in the form of interactive training blocks, where constant cooperation of the students is needed.
 This course also enhances practical skills of students in terms of business communication, publication processes, academic writing and working in a growth mindset.
 English

-Course List of degree programs

-List of degree progr 41113 1 ACTIVITIES
+List of degree progr ams

+CTIVITIES

 Number of credits, ECTS 4ECTS

-Lectures, hours 1 Practices (labor ratories, workshop), 25 Project, hours
+Lectures, hours 1 Practices (labor hours atories, workshop), 25 Project, hours

-hours

-Per week Per course
+Per week Per course •

 COURSE DESCRIPTION